-- (a) The annual hours of work exclusive of meal periods taken away from the workstation but including paid holidays will be 1,827 which is equivalent to an average of 35 hours per week. - (b) There shall be no payback for shortfall of annual working hours.
+- (a) The annual hours of work exclusive of meal periods but including paid holidays will be 1950 which is equivalent to an average of 371⁄2 hours per week. - (b) There shall be no payback for shortfall of annual working hours. - (c) Unless otherwise established by mutual agreement of the Union and the Employer, normal hours of work shall be scheduled between 7:30 a.m. and 5:00 p.m. consisting of five shifts, seven and one-half hours each with two consecutive days off.

-- (c) Unless otherwise established by mutual agreement of the parties, normal hours of work shall be scheduled between 7:00 a.m. and 7:00 p.m.
-Monday to Saturday consisting of five shifts and two consecutive days off. - (d) For work centres with schedules that include a Saturday shift, the work schedule opportunities will be made available on the basis of seniority to all qualified staff with the appropriate job classification within the work centre.
-Any regular employee with a seniority date prior to September 1, 2014, will have the ability to refuse to work a schedule that includes a Saturday shift.